-Dear DUSD Staff Members:
+Dear DUSD Family:

-Welcome to the 2023-2024 school year!
+Welcome to the 2024-2025 school year!
 The attached handbook is a compilation of pertinent information regarding our DUSD policies, procedures, and forms.
 Please take the opportunity to review this material and know that my door is always open should you have any questions or concerns.

-At the Delano Union School District, we are a community of caring educators who define our personal success in terms of the success of our students.
-I would personally like to thank you for the contributions you make towards enhancing the lives of our students, parents, and the community at large as you continue to serve with excellence by giving your personal best every day.
+I would personally like to thank you for the contributions you make to enhancing the lives of our students, parents, and the community at large as you continue to serve with excellence by giving your personal best every day.
+We value your service at DUSD.